godwokenrises/godwoken-doc/versioned_docs/version-1.1(WIP)/overview.md

 ## Godwoken Public Networks

 Godwoken is currently in active development.
-For more information on Godwoken public networks, see [godwoken](https://github.com/nervosnetwork/godwoken-info).
+For more information on Godwoken public networks, see [Godwoken info](https://github.com/nervosnetwork/godwoken-info/tree/info).

-A Godwoken v1 network can be deployed locally with Godwoken-Kicker in two ways, quick deployment and manual-build mode.
-For more information, refer to [godwoken-info](https://github.com/nervosnetwork/godwoken-info/tree/info).
+With Godwoken-Kicker, you can deploy a local Godwoken v1 network in two modes, quick mode or manual-build mode.
+For more information, see [Godwoken-Kicker](godwokenkicker).

-For an introduction to the Nervos ecosystem, an overview of various key concepts, and hands-on practice with the platform in preparation for deploying real-world DApps, check out **[Nervos Layer 2 EVM training](https://nervos.gitbook.io/layer-2-evm/).**

 ## Reference